Wednesday, June 2, 2010

-Read the Epinions reviews here and here!
+Read the Epinions review to book #2 here!

 Whoops!
 I completely forgot to mention this.
 Last month I reviewed Stephanie Garber's amazing book Caraval for the web blog I curre...

 Pro: Perfect for horror fans Con: I can't say I'm a horror fan.
 The Bottom Line: Dear God, WHY DID I READ THIS BOOK??...

 Pro: A creepy, crawly, excellent idea.
 Con: Aw man, why you gotta end it like that?
 The Bottom Line: After wanting to read this ...